-If the counterparty to a transaction for a fund is a Forsyth Barr client, Forsyth Barr Limited will also receive brokerage from that client.
-This means that the Forsyth Barr employees making the investment decisions for the funds of the Scheme could be encouraged by the brokerage to be paid to Forsyth Barr Limited by the other client to transact when they otherwise might not have.
+We receive management and administration fees as manager of the Octagon Investment Funds.
+This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged by the fees to be paid to us as manager of the Octagon Investment Funds to invest in the Octagon Investment Funds when they otherwise might not have.